LSSTDESC/CLMM/CONTRIBUTING.md

 # Contributing to CLMM

-This is a brief guide to contributing to CLMM, including information about identifiying code issues and submitting code changes.
+This is a brief guide to contributing to CLMM, including information about identifiying code issues and submitting code changes or documentation.

 ## Identifying Issues